luigiselmi/it.datiaperti.osgi.scr.xml.dictionary.service/README.md

 the client pass the guess word to the service.
 If the word is one of those known by the service it will send back a response message
 "Correct" otherwise it sends "Incorrect".
 A blank line stops the client in passing words.
 To restore the client it must be deactiveted and then activeted again.

+This service component uses Apache Service Component Runtime to configure the wiring between it and other components (clients).
+The service name and properties is declared in a XML descriptor file whose location must be set in the pom file as Service-Component element value.